bdubaut/bdubaut/README.md

 ## Publications
 ### Making mistakes with GraphQL
-2017-10-04
-[Read the article on Medium](https://medium.com/impraise-design-engineering/making-mistakes-with-graphql-874b8ca62b9d) Article written as part of the Impraise tech blog, going over the learning curve of running GraphQL in production.
+[Read the article on Medium](https://medium.com/impraise-design-engineering/making-mistakes-with-graphql-874b8ca62b9d) Article written as part of the [@impraise](https://github.com/impraise) tech blog, going over the learning curve of running GraphQL in production.

 ### Public speaking
 I am available to for public speaking.
 I have spoken publically about Ruby, Elixir, GraphQL, Domain modeling and CQRS/ES.
 I also practice [Event storming](https://eventstorming.com).